moseb1/Kickstarting-with-Excel/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-The successful fundraiing window is small.
-She only has May and June to wrapup here the campaign, else the her campaign is bound to fail.
+A successful fundraising campaign window is short.
+She only has May and June to wrap-up her campaign, else it's bound to fail.

 - What can you conclude about the Outcomes based on Goals?
-She should set her goals less than $5,000 to have a successful campaign
+She should set her goals low, like $5,000 or less in order to have a successful campaign.

 - What are some limitations of this dataset?